Edward Snowden's asylum options narrow

 Several states including Spain said applicants had to be on their soil.

 Mr Snowden, who is at Moscow airport, sent requests to 21 countries in total, Wikileaks said, but he later withdrew a request to Russia.

 Bolivia's President Evo Morales said he would consider a request.

-He told Russian television Bolivia had not yet received an application for asylum, but added: "Bolivia is ready to accept people who disclose espionage if one can call it this way."'Growing danger of tyranny'
+He told Russian television Bolivia had not yet received an application for asylum, but added: "Bolivia is ready to accept people who disclose espionage if one can call it this way."